AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * currentFeatureVector: The currrent state of the environment.

-* actorCriticModelNumber: The model number to update the parameters.
+* actorCriticModelNumber: The model number for a model to update the parameters.

 ### getCurrentNumberOfEpisodes()